My Everyday Makeup Essentials

 The truth is, I love makeup.
 It’s fun to play with and it makes me feel good, which is a win-win.
 I buy a lot of it.
 This is not the most practical investment as I work from home and tend to go about my business barefaced, but whateva.
 When I do venture out into the world, I like to put my best face forward, dammit!

-I’m obviously always down to try new products, but I’ve really perfected my “5-minute face” over the past few years using a handful of trusted essentials I can’t live without.
-I demonstrated this extremely glamorous process on Instagram (I saved the Stories to my highlights should you wish to watch at any point), but I thought I’d run down my essentials here for your future reference/voyeuristic pleasure.
+I’m obviously always down to try new products, but I’ve really perfected my “5-minute face” over the past few years using a handful of trusted products I can’t live without.
+I demonstrated this extremely glamorous process on Instagram (I saved the Stories to my highlights should you wish to watch at any point), but I thought I’d run down my everyday makeup essentials here for your future reference/voyeuristic pleasure.

 And now, without further ado, these are the things I use to get pretty…